google-research-datasets/wiki-atomic-edits/README.md

 ## Description

 An atomic edit is defined as an edit *e* applied to a natural language expression *S* as the insertion, deletion, or substitution of a sub-expression *P* such that both the original expression S and the resulting expression *e(S)* are well-formed semantic constituents (MacCartney, 2009).
-In this corpus, we release such atomic insertions and deletions made to sentences in wikipedia. __Please click on the numbers bewlow to download the data__.
+In this corpus, we release such atomic insertions and deletions made to sentences in wikipedia. __**Please click on the numbers below to download the data**__.

 Following are the number of examples by language: